Street or kerb appeal has a huge impact on how buyers and tenants see a home.

 Modern retaining wall systems offer easy installation options, whether you prefer modular interlocking blocks, timber-look sleepers or concrete solutions, making DIY assembly simpler for homeowners.

-These walls are strong enough for local soil conditions and can be used for terracing, creating raised garden beds or highlighting planting areas, which can improve the look of your front garden drastically.
+These walls are strong enough for local soil conditions and can be used for terracing, creating raised garden beds or highlighting planting areas, which can dramatically improve the look of your front garden.

 What can I expect after improving my property’s street appeal?